 Improving community facilities

-During the construction period, Sirius has made an initial payment of £2 million to the Foundation.
-In 2017, the first funding round was opened to support community projects between £500 and £5,000 and 80 projects were awarded a total of £300,000.
+For the construction period, Sirius has made an initial payment of £2 million to the Foundation.
+In December 2017, the first funding tranche of £300,000 was distributed amongst 80 local community projects, who received grants of between £500 and £5,000.
+The second round of funding, some £215,000, was awarded in early 2019 to education programmes designed to enhance local people’s skills.